Have you wondered which of the LinkedIn membership levels are is right for you?

 LinkedIn Sales Navigator Professional

-LinkedIn also offers the chance for you to try Sales Navigator for free for a month, and after your free month pay $79.00/month, or less when billed annually.
-(Note the image above is showing prices in Pound Sterling, you will be charged based on the currency of your country, i.e., USD, CAD, GBP, EUR, etc.).
+LinkedIn also offers a free 30-day trial of Sales Navigator.
+After your free month, you pay $79.00/month or less when billed annually.
+(Note: the image above shows prices in Pound Sterling; you will be charged based on the currency of your country, i.e., USD, CAD, GBP, EUR, etc.).

-With Sales Navigator Professional, you will get all the benefits of Premium Business as well as many additional features.
+With Sales Navigator Professional, you will get all the benefits of Premium Business plus many additional features.

 The Advanced Search in Sales Navigator makes it easy for you to find your ideal clients and potential prospects.

-In fact, you have access to over three-dozen more filters in Sales Navigator, which will allow you to narrow your search, save you time, and create much more targeted search results on LinkedIn.
+In fact, you have access to over three-dozen more filters in Sales Navigator than you do in regular search, which will allow you to narrow your search, save you time and create highly targeted search results on LinkedIn.

-Sales Navigator makes it easier than ever to locate potential prospects with their Suggested Leads and Recommended Leads & Accounts features.
+Sales Navigator makes it easier than ever to locate prospects with its Suggested leads and Recommended leads & accounts features.

-To see the list of leads that LinkedIn is recommending, click on the Suggested leads link located in the navigation menu in the top left corner of the Home page.
+To see the list of leads LinkedIn recommends, click on the Suggested leads link located in the navigation menu in the top left corner of the Home page.

-To get to the Recommended Leads section, hover over Discover, located in the top navigation and click on Recommended Leads.
+To get to the Recommended leads section, hover over Discover, located in the top navigation bar, and click on Recommended leads.

 On this page, you can see a list of suggested potential prospects based on your activity and sales preferences.
-You can easily save targeted prospects as a lead by clicking the Save as lead button in their profile box.
+You can save targeted prospects as leads by clicking the Save as lead button in their profile boxes.

-To get to the Recommended Account section, hover over Discover, located in the top navigation and click on Recommended Accounts.
+To get to the Recommended accounts section, hover over Discover, located in the top navigation bar, and click on Recommended accounts.

-On this page, you can see a list of suggested potential accounts (companies) based on your activity and sales preferences.
-You can easily save potential accounts by clicking the Save as account button.
+On this page, you can see a list of suggested accounts (companies) based on your activity and sales preferences.
+You can save potential accounts by clicking the Save as account button.

-You can create a more targeted search for leads and accounts using the numerous filters available on the left side of the page, to further narrow your results.
+You can create a more targeted list of leads and accounts using the many search filters available on the left side of the page to further narrow your results.

-A monthly subscription to Sales Navigator gives you the ability to add Notes and Tags to the profiles of your prospects, as well as to the companies you wish to follow.
-This is a crucial strategy to stay organized for anyone using LinkedIn for social selling.
+A monthly subscription to Sales Navigator gives you the ability to add Notes and Tags to the profiles of your prospects and the companies you wish to follow.
+This is a crucial strategy if you want to stay organized using LinkedIn for social selling.

-Every single time you find a prospect or when you connect with a person, you should tag them in Sales Navigator and put them in a specific tagged group based on who they are.
-For example, are they a prospect, a strategic partner, or an existing client?
+Every time you find a prospect or connect with a person, you should tag them in Sales Navigator and put them in a specific tagged group based on who they are.
+For example, are they a prospect, a strategic partner or an existing client?